Pruszków railway station

 Pruszków railway station is a railway station in Pruszków, Poland.
-The station is served by Koleje Mazowieckie, who run trains from Skierniewice to Warszawa Wschodnia, Przewozy Regionalne, who run some services from Warszawa Wschodnia and Rzeszów Główny via Pruszków and by Szybka Kolej Miejska, who operate line S1 which begins at this station, runs on the suburban tracks of the Cross City Line and goes on to Otwock, terminating there.
+The station is served by Masovian Railways, who run trains from Skierniewice to Warszawa Wschodnia, Polregio, who run some services from Warszawa Wschodnia and Rzeszów Główny via Pruszków and by Rapid Urban Railway, who operate line S1 which begins at this station, runs on the suburban tracks of the Cross City Line and goes on to Otwock, terminating there.